ernanhughes/STASC/README.md

 ```

 The `self_correction_star_config.yaml* file, which defines the key parameters for self-correction, is detailed in [Section: Self-Correction Configuration](#self-correction-configuration).
+The `fine_tune.yaml` file, which defines the key parameters for fine-tuning, is detailed in [Section: Fine-Tuning Configuration](#fine-tuning-configuration).

 ## Self Correction Configuration

-Here the self correction algorithm configuration is described

 ### 📌 Model Configuration
 | Parameter                | Value                                      | Description |